fixm-ccb/FIXM-Core-4.2.0-testing/docs/how-to-create-application-library/create-templates.md

     c.  *Schema File* set to:
         `.\schemas\applications\examplemessage\exampletemplates\ExampleFlight.xsd`.

-With the Includes package in place, the example Applications Library is complete.
+With the Includes package in place, the example Application is complete.
 Below are screenshots showing the final composition of Project Browser and the schemas directory structure.